PyconUK/2015.pyconuk.org/content/schedule.rst

 .. _`Getting meaning from scientific articles`: /abstracts/#meaning
 .. _`Demo: Simple web services for scientific data`: /abstracts/#demo
 .. _`Discussion: From data to dissemination - dealing with publications`: /abstracts/#pubs

+.. _`Python's Infamous GIL`: /talks/pythons-infamous-gil/
+.. _`Analyzing Python with Pylint`: /talks/analyzing-python-with-pylint/
+.. _`managing mocks - the how why and when of mocking in python`: /talks/managing-mocks-the-how-why-and-when-of-mocking-in-python/
+.. _`5 impossible things before breakfast`: /talks/5-impossible-things-before-breakfast/
+.. _`Understanding PyPy`: /talks/understanding-pypy/
+.. _`PyPy for mediocre programmers`: /talks/pypy-for-mediocre-programmers/
+.. _`Finding more bugs with less work`: /talks/finding-more-bugs-with-less-work/
+.. _`Taming a Legacy Codebase with (Micro)services`: /talks/taming-a-legacy-codebase-with-microservices/
+.. _`Making Python Computations Fast`: /talks/making-python-computations-fast/
+.. _`Document all the things`: /talks/document-all-the-things/
+.. _`Dispelling py.test magic`: /talks/dispelling-pytest-magic/
+.. _`Using logical flaws to steal and modify business critical data`: /talks/using-logical-flaws-to-steal-and-modify-business-critical-data/
+.. _`FIDO - The dog ate my password`: /talks/fido-the-dog-ate-my-password/
+.. _`Simplicity Is A Feature`: /talks/simplicity-is-a-feature/
+.. _`A deep dive into python import hooks`: /talks/a-deep-dive-into-python-import-hooks/
+.. _`Here be Dragons - Writing Safe C Extensions`: /talks/here-be-dragons-writing-safe-c-extensions/
+.. _`How (not) to argue - a recipe for more productive tech conversations`: /talks/how-not-to-argue-a-recipe-for-more-productive-tech-conversations/
+.. _`The fabric that holds the cloud together`: /talks/the-fabric-that-holds-the-cloud-together-use-python-fabric-library-to-manage-your-openstack-environment/
+.. _`Python and the terminal - Input, Output, Pipes and Snakes`: /talks/python-and-the-terminal-input-output-pipes-and-snakes/
+.. _`data visualisation with python and javascript - crafting a data-visualisation for the web`: /talks/data-visualisation-with-python-and-javascript-crafting-a-data-visualisation-toolchain-for-the-web/